Government Communications Security Bureau (GCSB)

 The GCSB is a public service department with its head office in Wellington, a regional office in Auckland, a station at Tangimoana, near Palmerston North, and another station at Waihopai, near Blenheim.
-The Director of the GCSB, since January 2012, is Ian Fletcher.
-The Director reports directly to the Minister responsible for the GCSB, traditionally the Prime Minister.
+The Acting Director of the GCSB, since the end of February 2015, is Una Jagose.
+The Acting Director reports directly to the Minister responsible for the GCSB, the Attorney-General, Hon Christopher Finlayson.

 GCSB has approximately 350 staff in a wide range of disciplines, including foreign language experts, communications and cryptography specialists, engineers, technicians, and support staff.